 Me: “Perfect.
-You’ve already got Zelle in your mobile banking app.”
+You’ve already got Zelle® in your mobile banking app too.”

-Since we all used Zelle, all I had to do was send a request to each person for the amount they owed me.
-It was fast and easy.
-And my friends had peace of mind knowing Zelle security is backed by its banks.
+Since we all used Zelle®, all I had to do was send a request to each person for the amount they owed me.
+It was fast, safe, and easy.
+And it minimized the bickering so we could go back to jamming to the radio.

-With Zelle you can send money to and request from almost anyone* right from your phone, and it may already be in your bank’s mobile app.
-Check to see if your bank or credit union offers Zellehere.
-If your bank doesn’t offer Zelle yet, simply download the Zelle app from the App Store or Google Play.
-It’s easy to get started.
+With Zelle® you can send money to and request money from almost anyone1 right from your phone.
+Check to see if your bank or credit union offers Zelle® here.
+If your bank doesn’t offer Zelle® yet, simply download the Zelle® app from the App Store or Google Play.
+It’s free1 and easy to get started.

-Settle up quickly and let the reminiscing and new memories commence this homecoming!
+Settle up quickly and let the reminiscing and new memories commence!